 Sergeant James Landon – Andersonville prison camp

-This is one survival story that takes a bit of a turn from the usual stuck in the jungle or desert island tales, and even though the survival situation was in a prison, it doesn’t make it any easier to survive.
+This is one survival story that takes a bit of a turn from the usual stuck-in-the-jungle or desert island tales, and even though the survival situation was in a prison, it doesn’t make it any easier to survive.

 Being stuck in prison would normally include being fed and receiving water, but Andersonville prison has been ranked as one of the top 10 worst prisons in human history.
 Sergeant James Landon was one of the unlucky people who were sent to this hellish prison camp after getting shot in the thigh during a skirmish.

-He was part of a small group who were on their way back to rejoin the main force when they were set upon by confederate soldiers.
-Landon and his men managed to cross a river, sinking the boat they used so the enemy wouldn’t be able to follow, however the confederates quickly caught up and Landon’s men were separated after being fired upon.
+He was part of a small group who were on their way back to rejoin the main force when they were set upon by Confederate soldiers.
+Landon and his men managed to cross a river, sinking the boat they used so the enemy wouldn’t be able to follow, however, the Confederates quickly caught up and Landon’s men were separated after being fired upon.

-The camp itself was a large rectangle shape surrounded by palisade walls and a kill zone sectioned off 20 feet between the walls and the edge of the camp.
+The camp itself was a large rectangular shape surrounded by palisade walls and a kill zone sectioned off 20 feet between the walls and the edge of the camp.
 Anyone who crossed the line was shot without question and the hundreds of guards who worked at the camp made escape impossible.

-The most amazing thing about Landon’s story is that in a time when there was no such thing as antibiotics he managed to enter one of the most disease riddled places in the country with an open wound, drink and wash in excrement water and have next to nothing to eat, and he not only survived but after he was released he lived to the age of 83.
+The most amazing thing about Landon’s story is that in a time when there was no such thing as antibiotics, he managed to enter one of the most disease-riddled places in the country with an open wound, drink and wash in excrement water and have next to nothing to eat, and he not only survived but after he was released he lived to the age of 83.